leacode/SwiftWings/README.md

 $ gem install cocoapods
 ```

-Earth is available through [CocoaPods](https://cocoapods.org).
+SwiftWings is available through [CocoaPods](https://cocoapods.org).
 To install
 it, simply add the following line to your Podfile:

 ```ruby